 We often see patients with all these symptoms, yet they do not have a coordinated effort to address them all.

 We often see patients with all these symptoms, yet they do not have a coordinated effort to address them all.
 They may be getting medications for all of these problems, they may be getting physical therapy or other treatments to help them cope with these issues but rarely do they get a unified treatment to address them all.
-We suggest that Prolotherapy injections to strengthen the cervical ligaments gets at the root cause of these disorders at the cervical level.
-We are treating the cause not the symptoms.
+We suggest that Prolotherapy injections strengthen the cervical ligaments get at the root cause of these disorders at the cervical level.
+We are treating the cause, not the symptoms.

-As we documented in this research, There is considerable overlap in chronic symptomology between atlanto-axial instability, whiplash associated disorder, post-concussion syndrome, vertebrobasilar insufficiency, and Barré-Liéou syndrome.
+As we documented in this research, there is considerable overlap in chronic symptomology between atlantoaxial instability, whiplash associated disorder, post-concussion syndrome, vertebrobasilar insufficiency, and Barré-Liéou syndrome.
 Possibly because they all appear to be due to cervical instability.

 To date, there is no consensus on the diagnosis of cervical spine instability or on traditional treatments that relieve chronic neck pain.
 In such cases, patients often seek out alternative treatments for pain and symptom relief.
-Prolotherapy is one such treatment which is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.
+Prolotherapy is one such treatment that is intended for acute and chronic musculoskeletal injuries, including those causing chronic neck pain related to underlying joint instability and ligament laxity.

 Prolotherapy is referred to as a regenerative injection technique (RIT) because it is based on the premise that the regenerative/reparative healing process can rebuild and repair damaged soft tissue structures.

 In 2015 we followed up this research with our study, “Cervical Instability as a Cause of Barré-Liéou Syndrome and Definitive Treatment with Prolotherapy: A Case Series”, published in the European Journal of Preventive Medicine.
-(9)
+(20)